almoehi/reactive-docker/README.md

 * retrieve history / changelog of images
 * retrieve list of running processes of containers
 * attach to docker events stream
+* attach to stdout, stderr and logs (both streaming &)

 Installation
 =============